I-graham/BSP-report/enumeration.typ

 }
 ```

 Whenever we begin a new search, we consult the cache to see if this query has been made before.
 If so, we either skip the search (if it's `Empty`), or use the cached values (before picking up the search at the point where the previous search ran out of space in the cache).
-This is extremely useful, since many queries yield empty results, or otherwise have few results, even if the search would otherwise be very large.
+This is extremely useful, since many search queries yield empty results, or otherwise have few results, even if the search would otherwise be very large.

 === Argument Pruning